About

 The return of the American chestnut to its former native range in the Appalachian hardwood forest ecosystem is a major restoration project that requires a multi-faceted effort involving members and volunteers, scientific research, sustained funding, and most importantly, a sense of the past and a hope for the future.

-TACF was founded in 1983 by a group of prominent plant scientists and lay persons who recognized the severe impact the demise of the American chestnut tree imposed upon the local economy of rural communities, and upon the ecology of forests within the tree’s native range.
-The American chestnut tree reigned over 200 million acres of eastern woodlands from Maine to Alabama, and from the Piedmont west to the Ohio Valley, until succumbing to a lethal fungus infestation known as the chestnut blight (Cryphonectria parasitica), during the first half of the 20th century.
-An estimated four billion American chestnuts, 1/4 of the hardwood tree population, grew within this range.
+TACF was founded in 1983 by prominent plant scientists and laypersons who recognized the severe impact of the American chestnut tree’s demise on the local economy of rural communities and the ecology of forests within the tree’s native range.
+The American chestnut tree range covered an estimated 180 million acres of eastern woodlands from Maine to Alabama, and from the Piedmont west to the Ohio Valley, until succumbing to a lethal 1-2 punch of disease infections from Phytophthora root rot (Phytophthora cinnamomi) and the chestnut blight (Cryphonectria parasitica) fungus during the the 19th and 20th centuries respectively.
+An estimated four billion American chestnuts grew within this range, sometimes in dense stands making up 25% – 50% of the trees in those locations.

-In 1989 TACF established the Wagner Research Farm, a breeding station in Meadowview, Virginia, to execute the backcross breeding method developed by Philip Rutter, Dr. David French and the late Dr. Charles Burnham, three of TACF’s founding scientists.
-These three wrote the first important paper about the breeding program (The citation is: Burnham, C.R., Rutter, P.A., and D.W.
-French.
-1986.
-Breeding blight-resistant chestnuts.
-Plant Breeding Reviews 4:347-397.
+In 1989 TACF established the Wagner Research Farm, a breeding station in Meadowview, Virginia, to execute the backcross breeding method developed by Philip Rutter, Dr. David French, and the late Dr. Charles Burnham, three of TACF’s founding scientists.
+These three wrote the first important paper about the breeding program (see Breeding Blight Resistant Chestnuts).
 The goal was to breed blight resistance from the Chinese chestnut tree into the American chestnut tree, while maintaining the American chestnut’s characteristics.